VanMeerbeeckBenny/Spoticlone/README.md

-In this project i only made the .web project.
-The rest was given by the lector.
+## Disclaimer
+- The `.web` project is my creation.
+- Other components are owned by the lecturer.